Our Wonderful Friend, Melvin "Mel" Alferness

 Fun to be around, Mel had the refreshing curiosity and open enthusiasm of a child.
 No words can begin to express how blessed we have been to know our Melvin, and the extraordinary deep grief we share with his sudden passing.
 While we take comfort in knowing he has been released from this world into the embrace of his Lord and Savior Jesus Christ, we will all have a place in hearts that eagerly waits to be filled with Mel’s wonderful hugs and laughter, again.
 On Saturday, January 20, 2018, a Celebration of Life service for friends and family was held at St. Peter’s Lutheran Church (8701 Elk Grove-Florin Rd, Elk Grove, CA 95624), after which a light lunch and memories were shared.
 Everyone was invited to wear Mel's favorite color of Blue.
 At this uplifting service officiated by Pastor Eric Ishimaru, we sang, listened, laughed, and cried, as we quietly remembered this special man.
 By the end of the service, friends and strangers had visited, and left each other feeling as though they had known each other for years.
 No doubt, remembering Mel's daily presence of humor, love and kindness helped us feel a bit more at peace on that sunny, but bittersweeet day.
 He would be touched if you wanted to remember him by performing daily random acts of kindness, and giving donations to Celebrate Recovery, Alcoholics Anonymous, and other charities of your choice.

 You are invited and encouraged to leave comments and memories about our dear Melvin by clicking the Journal selection on the left of this page.
-Until we meet again, he would want us to love and help each other during this difficult time.
+He would want us to love and help each other during this difficult time.
 Be patient and kind.
 Encourage each other.
 Try to remember that the person next to you may be (and probably is) going through a personal struggle.
 Be thoughtful.
 Listen.
 Give hugs.